CleverNamesTaken/Mousetrap/README.md

 * Manual, offline-ish

-Need to have tmux, neovim pre-installed, pull down this repo, and then run `mousetrapInstall.sh` from the Mousetrap directory.
+Pull down this repo, and then run `mousetrapInstall.sh` from the Mousetrap directory.

 # Tutorial